Controlled Analyses of Social Biases in Wikipedia Bios: Analysis

-\textbf{Metrics Reveal Content Imbalances} We present several high-level statistics in \Tref{tab:general_statistics}, which can identify possible content gaps in Wikipedia and sets of articles that may benefit from additional editing.
-The leftmost columns in \Tref{tab:general_statistics} show that articles about Asian Americans and cis.~women tend to be shorter than comparison articles.
-Shorter articles can indicate that articles were written less carefully, e.g., editors may have spent less time uncovering details to include in the article.
-They can also indicate that information is less carefully presented---in examining matched pairs, we often found that information in Asian American peoples' articles was displayed in lists or tables, whereas information in comparison articles was presented in descriptive paragraphs.
-Differences in Wikipedia could also reflect external information disparities.
-However, the center columns in \Tref{tab:general_statistics} provide some insight into whether the differences are reflective of the editing process or other factors by comparing the average edit count and age (in months; at the time that edit data was collected) for each article.\footnote{Edit data was collected in Sept.
+\textbf{Metrics Reveal Content Imbalances} We present several high-level statistics in \Tref{tab:general_statistics}, which can identify possible content gaps and sets of articles that may benefit from additional editing.
+Articles about Asian Americans and cis.~women tend to be shorter than comparison articles.
+Shorter articles can indicate that articles were written less carefully, e.g., editors may have spent less time uncovering details to include in the article, though paradoxically, as editors often spend time cutting `bloated' articles, shorter articles could also be reflective of increased editor attention.
+They can also indicate that information is less carefully presented---in examining matched pairs, we often found that information in Asian American peoples' articles was displayed tables, whereas information in comparison articles was presented in descriptive paragraphs.

+The center columns in \Tref{tab:general_statistics} provide additional context by comparing the average edit count and age (in months; at the time that edit data was collected) for each article.\footnote{Edit data was collected in Sept.
 2020, 6 months after the original data; a few articles which had been deleted or had URL changes between collection times are not included.} Notably, all articles about gender and racial minorities were written more recently than matched comparisons, which could reflect growing awareness of biases on Wikipedia and corrective efforts.\footnote{Example: \url{https://meta.wikimedia.org/wiki/Gender_gap}

 } Furthermore, articles about cis.~women do have fewer edits than comparisons, while articles about Asian Americans do not have significantly fewer edits (even though both were written more recently than comparisons).